 1 tsp lemon zest

 3 egg whites

 Combine the coconut flour, xylitol, xanthan gum and salt.
 Rub the butter through with your fingers.
 Add the egg and make it into a dough.
 Press into a small foil pie dish.
 Bake for 15 minutes at 180°C.

 Beat the xylitol and butter with an electric mixer, for about 2 min.
 Add the egg and yolks.
 Beat for a further minute.
-Mix in the lemon juice.
+Mix in the lemon juice and zest.
 The mixture will look curdled, but it will smooth out as it cooks.
 In a medium, heavy-based saucepan, cook the mixture over low heat until it looks smooth.
 (The curdled appearance disappears as the butter in the mixture melts.)
 Increase the heat to medium and cook, stirring constantly, until the mixture thickens, about 15 min.
 It should leave a path on the back of a spoon.
 Don’t let the mixture boil.
 Pour into the pastry crust.

 Reduce oven temperature to 170ºC.
 Whisk the eggs, xylitol and cream of tartar until they form stiff peaks.
 Do not worry about over beating as the egg will not seperate.
 Spoon on to the top of the pie.
 Return to the oven for roughly 13 mins allow to brown on top, keep an eye on it and take out when evenly brown.